jayroxis/cs5525_project2/README.md

 ````

 Replace "xxxx" with an arbitrary 4 digits number, for example 8765.
 This will be used as the port number to open Jupyter Lab later.
-Replace "username" with your vt id, for example "kklein".
+Replace "pid" with your vt id, for example "kklein".

 ## Step 3.
 Installing Python Packages